humont/flc/index.md

             {% include signup-form.html %}
             <div class="row bb bt bw1 mb4 ph6_l ph3_m ph2 pv2">
               <p class="row l">Each week, you will receive a curated newsletter straight to your inbox.</p>
-              <p class="row l">Interesting health and fitness articles with a quick summary and thoguhtful analysis.</p>
+              <p class="row l">Interesting health and fitness articles with a quick summary and thoughtful analysis.</p>
               <p class="row l">A selection of interesting, open access studies to get you thinking</p>
               <p class="row l">Different and interesting programs for a range of activities (Running, Cycling, Resistance Training, Yoga)</p>
               <p class="row l">... and, no clickbait.
 Ever.</p>